 Known to Nashville residents as a unique and funky neighborhood with many resources for crafters, you’ll find jewelry-making supplies at The Beaded Bungalow and Be Dazzled Beads.
 For the sewing enthusiast, grab your fabrics, trims, notions, and patterns at The Stitchin’ Post and Fabric Gallery & Décor or take sewing classes for children and adults alike at The Children’s Corner and Marguerite’s Sewing School.

-For shopping, Berry Hill does not disappoint: shoppers looking for unique items can visit places like The Curious Heart Emporium, a boutique that sells whimsical gifts and yard art, or Nashville’s premier consignment store Designer Renaissance for luxury vintage clothing and accessories.
+For shopping, Berry Hill does not disappoint.
+Designer Renaissance is Nashville’s premier consignment store for luxury vintage clothing and accessories.
 Gilchrist Gilchrist is a home store full of vintage and antique finds frequented by Nashvillians like Taylor Swift and Martina McBride.
+One of the largest antique malls in Tennessee, Gas Lamp Antiques, is located in Berry Hill.
+Find fine antiques and furniture, home décor, jewelry, books, vintage clothing, lamps, and collectables within the two buildings.

 Berry Hill is a pet lover’s paradise with amenities like the Bark-O-Lounge Doggie Daycare and Dizzy’s Dog Wash & Corner Store as well as shopping at The Cat Shoppe & The Dog Store and See Spot Eat: A Doggie Bakery.